Coarse Personalization: Empirical application

-We provide two comparisons to standard A/B testing when treating the eight treatments arms ($2,3,4,5$ dollar off promotions, $5,10,15,20$ percentage off promotions) from the field experiment as separate discrete treatments.
-In both cases, the firm ignores the continuous nature of the dollar and percentage off promotions and only looks at the treatments that were implemented in the experiment.
+In this section, we evaluate the cost of restricting the treatment variables (dollar off and percentage off) to the discrete levels used in the experiment.
+First, we examine the optimal blanket promotion obtained when treatments are constrained.
+Next, we focus on policy-learning approaches that only assign the discrete treatments observed in the experimental data, thus ignoring treatment continuity.\footnote{\citet{pmlr-v84-kallus18a} adapt policy learning for continuous treatments, but their reliance on kernel estimation makes it computationally prohibitive for high-dimensional treatments and large datasets.} Through both exercises, we demonstrate that neglecting the continuous nature of treatments results in substantial unrealized profits.

-We first examine the optimal blanket treatment to demonstrate the profit differences between the firm's current blanket promotion of ten percent off and an optimized blanket treatment where (1) the firm only uses the experiment's discrete treatments and (2) the firm leverages the continuity of the treatments.
-This comparison demonstrates how much money the firm leaves on the table by not optimizing the blanket treatment itself.
+First, we calculate the difference in profits between the firm's historical blanket promotion of ten percent off and an optimized blanket promotion.
+For the blanket promotion optimization, we consider the cases where (1) the firm only uses the experiment's discrete treatment values and (2) the firm leverages the continuity of the treatment values.
+This comparison demonstrates how much money the firm leaves on the table by not completely optimizing the blanket promotion.

-We then examine if the firm decided to use offer up to the eight discrete treatment from the field experiments as the possible offered treatments which then forms up to eight different segments.
-We compare the profits from this benchmark to our coarse personalization solution to demonstrate the value added from our procedure over segmenting based on the A/B testing results.

-If the firm chose the best treatment arm from the RCT to blanket target, the firm would offer the two dollar off promotion and attain expected profits of $789,868$ dollars which is $93.8\%$ of the fully granular benchmark.
-In the continuous treatments case, the firm would choose $1.70$ dollars off blanketed to the whole population.
-This blanket treatment generated $808,920$ dollars in expected profit which recovers $96\%$ of the fully granular benchmark as seen in Table \ref{tab:Profits-table-by-treatments}.
+If the firm chose the best treatment arm from the RCT to blanket target, the firm would blanket a two dollar off promotion and attain expected profits of $789,868$ dollars.
+Allowing for continuous treatments, the firm would blanket $1.70$ dollars off, which generates $808,920$ dollars in expected profit (Table \ref{tab:Profits-table-by-treatments}).

-In contrast, the firm's most recently blanketed promotion, a $10\%$ off coupon, would yield only $330,278$ in profits which is $39.21\%$ of the fully granular benchmark.
-Thus, for choosing a blanket treatment, optimizing the treatment itself does a sizable amount of work of getting close to the fully granular personalization profits.
-Allowing for continuous treatments rather than discrete treatments provides further expected profit gain for the firm.
+Before running the experiment, the firm historically used a blanketed $10\%$ off promotion.
+This yields only $330,278$ in profits which is $39.21\%$ of the full personalization benchmark.
+Thus, optimizing the blanket treatment itself does a sizable amount of work of getting to full personalization profits.
+Further allowing for continuous treatments rather than discrete treatments additionally increases profits.